 Daniel Crooks’ practice includes photography, digital media and installation.
 Using a range of techniques including stop-motion animation, time-lapse and precision camera motion control, Crooks breaks down the conventional relationship between time and space.
 His complex time structures reveal a sensibility seemingly at odds with the ordinariness of the subject matter, which often include the motion of trams, trains, elevators and city pedestrians.
 Many of his video artworks explore the boundaries of the medium itself.

-Daniel Crooks is represented by Sherman Galleries (Sydney).
+Daniel Crooks is represented by Anna Schwartz Gallery, Melbourne, and Starkwhite, Auckland.